imoralescs/imoralescs.github.io/README.md

 # Composer

-Is a tool for dependecy management in PHP, allow you to declare the libraries your project depends on and it will manage (install/update) them for you.
+When you createing an application in PHP, you dont want to write all of it yoursealf.  doest make sense to re-invent the wheel.
+Composer is a tool for dependecy management in PHP, allow you to declare the libraries your project depends on and it will manage (install/update) them for you.

 ## What about a dependecy manager